InfiSupaSta/get_translation_in_new_tab_extension/Readme.md

 `How to use`

-Highlight some text in your browser that you want to translate, press `ctrl` + `alt` and new tab will be opened with translation.
+Highlight some text in your browser that you want to translate/search, then press

+- `ctrl` + `alt` for getting translation
+- `shift`+ `alt` for searching.

 By default, for EN to RU language but you can change it in `script.js` module.